Hereward/kickstart-2018-blog/README.md

 ## <a name="settings"></a>Meteor Settngs

 Meteor settings files should be stored in the .deploy folder.
 A template file is provided.
 You should have as a minimum a production and a staging version.
-These files should be excluded from git, and the following file names have been added to the inlcuded .gitignore file:
+These files should be excluded from git.

+The following file names have been added to the included .gitignore file:

 * settings-production.json
 * settings-development.json